theshark08/grivler/README.md

 grivler
 =======

+Description:
-A USB drive to Google Drive synchronization hub.
+  A USB drive to Google Drive synchronization hub with RFID card authentification.